author: Dan Needles illustrator: Shelagh Armstrong

 I’ve always felt like a bit of a rebel, living as I have for nearly 40 years as a back-to-the-lander and filling the freezer every fall with food I produce myself.
 But to the bearded hobbits in my son’s rockclimbing group, I am hopelessly mainstream and a slave to the military industrial complex.…

-Our Must, Must, Must section highlights a broad range of events, festivals, activities and galleries that contribute to the diverse character of the Watershed region.
+Our MUST, MUST section highlights a broad range of events, festivals, activities and galleries that contribute to the diverse character of the Watershed region.

-Welcome to the local Food & Wine scene where Watershed shares its secrets and discoveries.
+Welcome to the local Food & Drink Scene where Watershed shares its secrets and discoveries.
 Our region is blessed with creative chefs, restaurateurs, vintners and purveyors.
-Watershed’s Food & Wine Scene trumpets their accomplishments and celebrates their innovation.
+Watershed’s Food & Drink Scene trumpets their accomplishments and celebrates their innovation.

 The life of the creative artist can be a solitary one.
 There are the hours spent alone in front of a blank canvas or computer screen, and those little insecurities that can accompany any artistic process.
 But artists and writers do not live in a vacuum; they thrive on shared support, and on engagement with the larger community.

 We’re Lovin’ the Local: A showcase of locally made and locally inspired products that reflect the heart and soul of entrepreneurs rooted in Watershed Country

 Harold Vermilyea was a victim of the great depression.
 He lost his job as a manager of a California fruit packing operation and needed money.
 Sadly, his request for financial help from the family estate fell on his wealthy mother’s deaf ears.
 A desperate man indeed!
 On the evening of October 4th, 1934, Catherine Aurelia Vermilyea was brutally axed to death